sestaton/Pairfq/README.md

     perldoc pairfq

 The documentation can also be accessed by specifying the manual option with `pairfq -m` or `pairfq --man`.
 The `pairfq` program will also print a diagnostic help message when executed with no arguments.
+In addition, there is extensive documentation on the Pairfq [wiki](https://github.com/sestaton/Pairfq/wiki) online.

 **ISSUES**